 There are at least six basic elements to keep in mind when writing Gothic short stories.
 Any of them can be a great starting point.

-First, the setting.
 Generally, Gothic fiction is set in a house or castle that’s more than what it seems.
 It is its own character altogether.
+Its history is tragic.
 In some cases, like “Haunting of Hill House” by Shirley Jackson, the house is a character, one that seems to breathe, trick its inhabitants, and even kill them when it needs to.
 Need to find a creepy setting?
 Check out some of the truly excellent images on Urban Exploration Resources or any other urban exploration sites.
 You’ll find abandoned hospitals, psych wards, even schools that can inspire you to write the creepiest of “living” houses.

-Fifth, references to myths and legends.
 In some cases, Gothic fiction uses real and made up myths and legends.
 The important thing is to treat them if they’re real.
 H.P.
 Lovecraft uses biblical lore in “Canon Alberic’s Scrapbook,” but then turns to the “elder gods” in “The Dunwich Horror.”
 Check out your library or book store (or even just a simple Google search!) for mythology and fairy and folk tales.
 But don’t go with just the traditional Greek and Roman myths.
 Get more creative—check out Japanese or Irish folklore.
 What can you do with some of those myths?

 Where to Sell Your Gothic Fiction